juju/juju-gui/docs/process.rst

 - Add another charm.
 - Confirm adding it.
 - Delete it.
-- Leave the simulator running for a minute or so to ensure nothing weird happens (only applicable if the simulator is running).
 - Pan and zoom around the canvas.
 - Hit ')' to re-center the services in the viewport.
 - Log out and back in.